How to choose Rake for Small Rocks & Gravel

 The main thing to consider when choosing a rake handle is its length.
 This is usually between 58″ and 60″ .

-A shorter handle is recommended for people who are not tall, as it is easier for them to use it.
+A shorter handle is recommended for people who are not tall, as it is easier to use.
 Taller people can buy a longer rake.
 It is best to hold the rake in your hands before buying it.
-You will immediately notice if it sits comfortably in your hand and if it is too long or short.
+You will immediately notice if it sits comfortably in your hand and is too long or short.

-So if you are only looking for a new “end item”, cheaper offers without a handle will be optimal for you.
+So if you are only looking for a new “end item,” cheaper offers without a handle will be optimal.
 However, if you are looking for a complete rake for small rocks & gravel, including the handle, note that in the product description.

-Best Brands of for Small Rocks & Gravel Rakes
+Best Brands for Small Rocks & Gravel Rakes

 • MIYA;